 Our studies map the neural mechanisms of language processing using advanced neuroimaging techniques, and processing routines engaged for normal sentence processing using eyetracking paradigms.
-Studies also examine how the neural and cognitive mechanisms for language are compromised and how they recover in people with aphasia.
+We also examine how the neural and cognitive mechanisms for language are compromised and how they recover in people with aphasia.
 The effects of psycholinguistically-based treatment for verb and sentence deficits on cognitive and neural processing also are tested, and we seek to determine cognitive and neural biomarkers of language recovery.
-The lab is part of the Center for the Neurobiology of Language Recovery, directed by Dr. Thompson.
+The lab is part of the Center for the Neurobiology of Language Recovery, also directed by Dr. Thompson.